 We used a bit of Turbinado raw cane sugar was used on top to give them some sweetness inside and you could add a sprinkle to the top.

-• Egg added at room temperature will help make them fluffy when baked.
+Your large Egg should be added at room temperature will help make them fluffy when baked.

-• Room temperature or melted butter is needed, a dairy free substitute will work
+Room temperature or melted butter is needed, a dairy free substitute will work as well but in that case I would add a pinch of salt because that doesn’t have a lot of flavor.

-• White and brown sugar makes that savory sweet flavor you want.
+White and brown sugar makes that savory sweet flavor you want.
+You could certainly use sugar free substitutes if needed.

-If you wanted to add a bit of heat you could make a version of jalapeno cornbread muffins pretty easily.
-Just grab 1 large one, remove the seeds and dice really fine.
-Add half or the whole thing to make them spicy to these or our Cornmeal Biscuits.
+If you wanted to add a bit of heat you could add some chiles or jalapenos like we did with our Jiffy Mexican Cornbread.
+Just grab 1 large one baby, remove the seeds and dice really fine.
+Add half or the whole thing to make them spicy.

 Beyond this I use non stick cooking spray OR baking paper liners inside the muffin tin.
 If you want some honey or melted butter when they are served you’d want those on hand too.
 You can add hot dogs and make these as corn dog bites too.